firebase/extensions/github-hosting-deploy/README.md

-# github-hosting-deploy

-**VERSION**: 0.1.0
+# Deploy to Firebase Hosting from GitHub

-**DESCRIPTION**: When a new commit is made on a specified branch in GitHub, automatically deploy the assets of a specified GitHub directory to Firebase Hosting.
+**Description**: When a new commit is made on a specified branch in GitHub, automatically deploy the assets of a specified GitHub directory to Firebase Hosting.

-**CONFIGURATION PARAMETERS:**

-* Deployment location: *Where should the mod be deployed?
-For help selecting a location, visit https://firebase.google.com/docs/functions/locations.*

-* GitHub repository: *What is the full URL of the GitHub repository from which you want to deploy?
-For example: `https://github.com/firebase/firebase-tools`*

-* Deployment branch: *Which branch in your GitHub repository do you want to use for triggering deploys to Firebase Hosting?*

-* Deployment root: *Which directory in your GitHub repository contains the assets to be deployed to Firebase Hosting?*

-* Site name: *What is the name of your site?
-If your Firebase project only has one site, your site name is usually the same as your project ID.
-Review your available site names: https://console.firebase.google.com/project/${PROJECT_ID}/hosting/main*

-**CLOUD FUNCTIONS CREATED:**

-* deploy (HTTPS)

-**DETAILS**: Use this mod to set up automated deployments of a static website from a git repository to Firebase Hosting.
+**Details**: Use this mod to set up automated deployments of a static website from a git repository to Firebase Hosting.

 This mod creates one resource: an HTTPS-triggered function that responds to GitHub webhooks.
 It's provided at the end of this mod's installation process and looks like `https://us-central1-my-project.cloudfunctions.net/mod-hosting-deploy-b33f-deploy`.
 You'll use this URL to configure a webhook on GitHub.